adrdilauro/tradewind.js/README.md

 I am proud to present you <b>tradewind.js</b>, a JavaScript plugin that implements a user-friendly interface for powerful CSS3 animations.

+### Essential features of tradewind.js

+#### Easy and human-friendly interface
+At least as intuitive as jQueryUI

+#### All the advantages of CSS3
+Forget jQueryUI's heavy and buggy handling of jQuery objects!
+With jQueryUI your JavaScript does a lot of hidden work to show small animations, <b>tradewind.js</b> instead does the minimum and gets a result that users feel like magic.

+#### A clean, clear, cross-browser callback after animation's end
+Firefox and Chrome didn't even agree how many end events should be fired in the end of a CSS3 animation?
+Did you get stuck in questions like [this](http://stackoverflow.com/questions/9255279/callback-when-css3-transition-finishes)?
+Forget about it, <b>tradewind.js</b> simply calculates the transition times and provides you a callback using vanilla JavaScript!

+#### No dependencies at all
+<b>tradewind.js</b> is written in vanilla JavaScript!

+#### Compatibility with IE8 and IE9
+Animations won't work because they are not supported, but the overall effect is still perfectly acceptable, being analogous to a simple change of style.
+You don't have to give up on animations because some of your users still have old browsers!

+#### Compatibility with existing default transitions
+Default transitions are overwritten during the animation, and restored at its end.

+#### Why tradewind.js?
 CSS3 animations are smooth, light, and included in HTML5 specifications, but they are really uncomfortable to use, because:

 1. they must be attached on an element <b>previously</b>, and on a whitelist of selected properties: the actual animation will take place later, when you change style of one of the those properties;